livefreensmart/moderation-guidelines/categories/translation.md

 # Moderating Translation Contributions

+## THIS FILE IS NOW OBSOLETE AS OF *12 Jan 2018* DUE TO BIG RULECHANGES TO THE TRANSLATIONS CATEGORY.
+PLEASE, WAIT FOR IT TO GET UPDATED BEFORE FOLLOWING THESE GUIDELINES.

 **Reminder:** Please read the current [Utopian Rules](https://utopian.io/rules) first, to bring yourself up to date.
 This file might not be up to date.
 It was last updated on *06 Jan 2018*.

 The [Translation](https://utopian.io/translation/review) category has historically been the most popular category on utopian-io.
 Because of that, the quality of the translation is the leading factor in the evaluation of contributions.
 The contributions must be submitted on [crowdin.com](https://crowdin.com) or [github.com](https://github.com), and in case of github, must be submitted as a pull request and merged into the repository before they can be accepted.
 As a moderator of this category, you'll need to be fluent in English and flawless in your mother tongue.
 Any translations that aren't close to perfection aren't welcome on utopian.